Roseinfire/HtmlS/README.md

  # *img { className="image", id="example" }
 ```
 * between brackets `{` and `}` mark attributes.
 Separate with `,`
-* Note that you wrote properties, but not Html attributes.
+* Note that you wrote properties, not Html attributes.
 ### Child nodes:
 To specify child node, begin command from `-`
 ```javascript